 Sullivan appealed to the South Carolina Court of Appeals, and by order dated June 28, 2002, the appeal was certified to this Court.
 The following issues are currently before this Court:

-Did the ALJD have subject matter jurisdiction to review the SCDC's resolution
+Did the ALJD have subject matter jurisdiction to review the SCDC's resolution of Sullivan's grievance?

 If so, may Sullivan proceed in forma pauperis before the ALJD?

 I. ALJD's Subject Matter Jurisdiction

 Sullivan argues that the ALJ erred in refusing to review the SCDC's denial of his grievance, and, in turn, that the circuit court erred in affirming the ALJ's decision.
 We disagree.

 [a]n inmate may . . . seek review of [the SCDC's] final decision in an administrative manner under the [Administrative Procedures Act ("APA")].
 Placing review of these cases within the ambit of the APA will ensure that an inmate receives due process, which consists of notice, a hearing, and judicial review.